cipig/mmtools/README.md

 can be started with `stdbuf -oL nohup ~/mmtools/mpm/mpm.sh.dex > /tmp/mpm.log &` in the background and will update the prices every minute
 `tail -f /tmp/mpm.log` to watch mpm TV
-config file `~/mmtools/mpm/mpm.conf.dex` can be edited and prices will be updated without the need to restart